FabricMC/fabric-docs/develop/class-tweakers/enum-extension.md

 <<< @/reference/latest/src/main/java/com/example/docs/mixin/class_tweakers/ConversionTypeMixin.java#enum_extension_abstract_method_impls_example_mixin

+### Accessing the Current Enum Ordinal {#accessing-current-enum-ordinal}

+Sometimes, you may need to get the ordinal of your added enum entry, such as to pass it to a constructor.
+To get it reliably while accounting for other mods, Mixin provides the `MixinIntrinsics.currentEnumOrdinal()` method.

+For example, let's use it to remain compatible while making a Mixin into `SpellcasterIllager.IllagerSpell`, where we can call `currentEnumOrdinal()` to ensure the id we pass to a constructor follows the Vanilla pattern of the id corresponding to the enum entry ordinal:

+<<< @/reference/latest/src/main/java/com/example/docs/mixin/class_tweakers/IllagerSpellMixin.java#enum_extension_current_enum_ordinal_example_mixin

 ## Making the Class Tweaker Entry {#making-the-class-tweaker-entry}

 If you are targeting a Minecraft enum, you can use a class tweaker entry to visibly modify the target enum in the decompiled source.